goanimateguy/plotagon.github.io/_pages/commercial-license.md

 “Licensee” means the Party that is granted a License by accepting this Agreement, with address as provided when purchasing the License.

-“Licensor” means Plotagon Production AB, reg. no 556935-3237, a limited liability company incorporated under the laws of Sweden, with registered address at Grev Turegatan 9, SE-114 46, Stockholm, Sweden, and having (for the purpose of this Agreement) the email address legal@plotagon.com.
+“Licensor” means Plotagon Production AB, reg. no 556935-3237, a limited liability company incorporated under the laws of Sweden, with registered address at Wallingatan 18, SE-114 46, Stockholm, Sweden, and having (for the purpose of this Agreement) the email address legal@plotagon.com.

 “Movies” means an animated video that a User creates as the result of using the Software.
 “Party/Parties” means the Licensor and the Licensee.